 Me, on a holler walk.
-I'm standing within the area I observe for Nature's Notebook. [self portrait]
+I'm standing within the area I observe for Nature's Notebook. [selfie]

-Interests: psychoanalysis, personal and planetary transformation, conscious evolution, social and environmental justice, indigenous rights, civil rights, earth and life sciences, nature photography, Tai Chi, other life in our solar system, jazz, and blues.
+Interests: psychoanalysis, social and environmental justice, civil and human rights, indigenous rights, earth and life sciences, personal and planetary transformation, nature photography, Qigong, jazz, blues, other life in this solar system (and beyond).

 Banner Images: The life cycle of an apple tree gives me awesome photo ops: buds, new leaves, flowers, developing fruit, maturing apples. [photos by cathie bird]